Updated October, 2019

 Section 2.
 The objectives and purposes of the SCJRTC shall be to:

-(a) Remain an affiliate club of the Jack Russell Terrier Club of America, Inc. (b) Promote and maintain the Jack Russell Terrier as a working strain of terrier while adhering to the breed standard of the JRTCA.
+(a) Remain an affiliate club of the Jack Russell Terrier Club of America, Inc. (hereinafter referred to as the JRTCA).

+(b) Promote and maintain the Jack Russell Terrier as a working strain of terrier while adhering to the breed standard of the JRTCA.

 (c) Oppose affiliation with or influence by any organization or persons whose beliefs, breeding practices, or actions might result in practices considered detrimental to the breed and article (b) above.

 (e) Maintain a current list of the names and addresses of all members of the SCJRTC.

 (f) Actively support and encourage both the working ability and active earthwork of the Jack Russell Terrier.